Schema

 - _meta.json

-will have a file .vovk-schema/foo/bar/baz.json
+will emit a schema file located at .vovk-schema/foo/bar/baz.json

 The _meta.json